latchset/jose/doc/ronn/jose-jwk-exc.1.md

 A key exchange requires two keys:

-1. The local key, which contains private key material.
+1. The local key, which usually contains private key material.
-2. The remote key, which contains public key material.
+2. The remote key, which usually contains public key material.

+The algorithm for the exchange is inferred from the inputs.

+The `ECDH` algorithm performs a standard elliptic curve multiplication such that the public value of \p rem is multiplied by the private value of \p.

+The `ECMR` algorithm has three modes of operation.
+Where the local key has a private key (the "d" property), it performs exactly like `ECDH`.
+If the local key does not have a private key and the remote key does have a private key, elliptic curve addition is performed on the two values.
+Otherwise, if neither the local key nor the remote key have a private key, the remote key is subtracted from the local key using elliptic curve subtraction.
+When using ECMR, be sure to validate the content of your inputs to avoid triggering the incorrect operation!

 ## OPTIONS